wayne1116/2019-Google-KickStart/RoundC/README.md

 ## [Round C](https://codingcompetitions.withgoogle.com/kickstart/round/0000000000050ff2)

 ### Wiggle Walk
-- find the next position
+- Find the next position

-- updated by the next position
+- Updated by the next position

 ### Circuit Board
-- define Pi,j as the maximum number of contigious cells on the right of the cell i, j in each row.
+- Define Pi,j as the maximum number of contigious cells on the right of the cell i, j in each row.

-- find the area of the largest rectangle in each column.
+- Find the area of the largest rectangle in each column.

 ### Catch Some